 According to the analyst reports, there is no stable leader in the domestic market, and their electric cars’ success is doubtful.

 Ahn Se-hwan, an analyst at IBK Securities, said: “Nobody will be buying the SM3 ZE or Ray EV if their pricing stays at the level widely predicted now.
 I’d say less than 5 per cent of drivers here would be on electric cars even in 2025.”

 On 22nd December 2011, the government made a formal announcement that those interested in buying Ray EV or SM3 ZE will get a tax credit of up to 4.2 million won (S$4,716) when these cars were launched in 2013.
 Other tax incentives incorporate exemptions on acquisition tax and special consumption tax.

 The pricing of cars are not fixed, but the SM3 ZE is speculated to top 65 million won, while the Ray EV will be available at around 47 million won.
 Many gas stations that provide electric to fuel-cell required more stable support by the government.

 Executives at GM and Renault Samsung said that if infrastructural support is provided in accordance with a plan, then Korea will be able to adopt all-electric vehicles.

 The Ministry of Knowledge Economy will spend about 70 billion won ($65 million) on electric-vehicles development by 2014.
-Also, money will be spent in building of electric charging stations.
+Also, the money will be spent on the building of electric charging stations.